Mahesh72003/Data_Backup_Recovery_IBM_Cloud_Object_Storage/README.md

 ## Logging

 All events and errors are logged for auditing.
-Logs are stored in `logs/monitor.log`.
+Logs are stored in `monitor.log`.

 ## Error Handling